ctdk/goiardi/docs/installation.rst

         --statsd-instance= Statsd instance name to use for this server.
                            Defaults to the server's hostname, with '.' replaced by '_'.
         --use-s3-upload    Store cookbook files in S3 rather than locally in memory or on disk.
+This or --local-filestore-dir must be set in SQL mode.
+Cannot be used with in-memory mode.
         --aws-region=      AWS region to use S3 uploads.
         --s3-bucket=       The name of the S3 bucket storing the files.
         --aws-disable-ssl  Set to disable SSL for the endpoint.
 Mostly